mgravi7/EnvoyK8SPOC/docs/troubleshooting.md

 - [Performance Issues](#performance-issues)
 - [Debugging Commands](#debugging-commands)

-> Note on Phase 2 vs Phase 3
+> Note on Gateway API (Phase 3)
 >
-> - Phase 2 (direct Envoy): Envoy runs in the `api-gateway-poc` namespace as the `envoy` Deployment.
-Many debug commands reference `-n api-gateway-poc` and `deployment/envoy`.
+> - This repository uses the Kubernetes Gateway API with Envoy Gateway (Phase 3).
+The Envoy Gateway controller creates and manages the Envoy data‑plane pods and Services in the `envoy-gateway-system` namespace.
+To find proxy pods and services created for the Gateway `api-gateway`, use the label selector `-l gateway.envoyproxy.io/owning-gateway-name=api-gateway` and inspect the `envoy-gateway-system` namespace.
-> - Phase 3 (Gateway API): Envoy proxy pods are created by the Envoy Gateway controller and run in the `envoy-gateway-system` namespace.
-To find the proxy pods use the owning-gateway label: `-l gateway.envoyproxy.io/owning-gateway-name=api-gateway` and adjust `-n envoy-gateway-system` for commands that access Envoy or controller resources.
+> - Historical Phase 2 (direct Envoy) notes have been archived in `docs/archive/` for reference if you need information about a manual Envoy Deployment and static `envoy.yaml`.

 ## Pod Issues